Alondra García

 Milwaukee Public Schools

-Luz Hernandez is interested in continuing as a WIABE board Member at Large because of the need for strong and committed leadership in the state of Wisconsin as it pertains to bilingual education.
+Luz Hernández is a WIABE board Member at Large because of the need for strong and committed leadership in the state of Wisconsin as it pertains to bilingual education.
 For Luz, it has been an honor serving bilingual educators and students in the state of WI for the past 3 years as a board member at large working diligently with my fellow board members to advocate for issues as bilingual educators as well as the needs of our students, while planning our annual conference which is truly the voice of bilingual education in the state of Wisconsin.
 She would like to continue the important work WIABE does on behalf of bilingual education in the state of Wisconsin.

 Milwaukee Public Schools